jmgold/Hold-Pickup-Location-Updater/README.md

 import certifi
 certifi.where()

-Once you've located the file, copy it to the certifi folder
+Once you've located the file, copy it to a certifi folder within the same directory